nicholasrusso/Distributed_Capsule_Networks/test_optimizer.md

 ```
 While this modification leads to "more noisy" updates, it also allows us to take more steps along the gradient (1 step/each batch vs 1 step/epoch), ultimately leading to faster convergence and no negative affects to loss and classification accuracy.
 By using SGD we can dramically reduce the time it takes to train a model.
 Usually, SGD will get the model with lower loss and higher accuracy.
 In our testing, we will use SGD to test the capsule network.

-### SGD with Momentum
+#### SGD with Momentum
 The goal of the momentum is to build upon the standard weight update to include a momentum term to allow the model to obtain lower loss and higher accuracy in less epochs.
-The momentum should increase the strength of updates for dimensions who gradients point in the same direction and then decrease the strength of updates for dimensions who gradient switch directions.
+The momentum should increase the strength of updates for dimensions who gradients point in the same direction and decrease the strength of updates for dimensions who gradient switch directions.
 ```python
 v = gamma * v - alpha * dW
 W += v